Moxi (DVR): History

 Digeo was founded in 1999 (originally under the name Broadband Partners, Inc.) by Microsoft co-founder Paul Allen, with headquarters in Kirkland, Washington.
 In the same year, Rearden Steel was started by Steve Perlman, founder of WebTV, under a veil of secrecy.
 In 2000, Rearden Steel was renamed to Moxi Digital while unveiling a line of media centers designed to bridge the gap between personal computers and televisions.
 Digeo, Inc. purchased Moxi Digital in 2002.
 Digeo kept its own name but adopted Moxi as its product family name.
 Its Palo Alto offices and most of Moxi Digital's staff were kept.
-Digeo also adopted most of the Moxi hardware (originally focused on satellite consumer electronics), as well as some of the Linux extensions, which were merged into Digeo's own Linux-based infrastructure and cable-specific hardware with Digeo's Emmy award-winning user interface, known as Moxi Menu.
+Digeo also adopted most of the Moxi hardware (originally focused on satellite consumer electronics), as well as some of the Linux extensions, which were merged into Digeo's own Linux-based infrastructure and cable-specific hardware with Digeo's user interface, known as Moxi Menu.

+In 2005, for the Advanced Media Technology Emmy, The Moxi Media Center was recognized for Outstanding Achievement in Advanced Media Technology for the Creation of Non-Traditional Programs or Platforms.

 On September 22, 2009, the assets of Digeo, Inc. were purchased by the Arris International.
 Arris announced it would continue to develop and market the Moxi product line to both retail customers and cable operators.

+Arris stopped selling Moxi products in 2012 and ended technical support in 2013.